mxdev92/You/replit.md

 ✓ FIXED: Duplicate "فواكه" category display issue
-✓ Added proper mapping for "مشروبات" category to display correctly as beverages/drinks ✓ Updated category translation fallback to prevent unknown categories from showing as fruits
+✓ Added proper mapping for "مشروبات" category to display correctly as beverages/drinks ✓ Updated category translation fallback to prevent unknown categories from showing as fruits ✓ ALIGNMENT FIX: Enhanced category alignment with perfect vertical and horizontal centering ✓ Added justify-center to category containers for improved middle alignment ✓ Applied flex centering to category text labels for optimal positioning

 July 4, 2025:
 ✓ Replaced all native browser alert() dialogs with professional custom modal notifications